purplebugs/elastic-data-tool/README.md

 - See [config.js](config/config.js) and override any non sensitive values in the corresponding environment files eg [config.test.json](config/config.test.json)

-MySQL to JSON converter:
+MySQL

-- An `.env` file in the root of your project should contain keys for sensitive values, eg
+- `.env` file in root project should contain keys for sensitive values, eg

-MySQL running locally

 ```
 MYSQL_PASSWORD="YOUR PASSWORD GOES HERE"